I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-yeah but it also by the way that also helps with your gut which then your gut connects to your brain which helps your brain it helps you there's a lot of benefits to it I take testamorilant ipamorilant hexauralin through the doctor I get tested very regularly my blood tested very very regularly but the best thing I've ever done and the thing I could recommend to anyone who can afford it is aside from sauna five times a day or five times a week excuse me is stem cells getting actual stem cells that are mesenchymal which is through the umbilical cord
+Yeah, but it also—by the way—that also helps your gut, which then connects to your brain and helps your brain.
+There are a lot of benefits to it.
+I take *tesamorelin*, *ipamorelin*, and *hexarelin* through my doctor.
+I get tested very regularly—my blood is tested very, very regularly.
+The best thing I've ever done, and the thing I would recommend to anyone who can afford it, is—aside from using a sauna five times a week—getting actual stem cells: **mesenchymal stem cells from the umbilical cord**.

 Sam Parr